ppy/osu-wiki/news/2026/2026-03-31-performance-points-star-rating-updates.md

 ### Nerf linear spacings

-Beatmaps such as [CRIM3S - Stay Ugly [PHOB;S jiov\erdddd (DELUGE)(ddose]](https://osu.ppy.sh/beatmapsets/2485027#fruits/5454338) have abused the fact that linear spaced patterns with no variability don't require additional inputs and yield a lot of difficulty.
+Beatmaps such as [CRIM3S - Stay Ugly [PHOB;S jiov\erdddd (DELUGE)(ddose]](https://osu.ppy.sh/beatmapsets/2485027#fruits/5454338) abuse the fact that linear spaced patterns with no variability don't require additional input.

-A [change](https://github.com/ppy/osu/pull/37287) by [Kitsunivy](https://osu.ppy.sh/users/7055384) was made in order to ensure these patterns are penalised due to them not requiring any additional inputs.
+A [change](https://github.com/ppy/osu/pull/37287) by [Kitsunivy](https://osu.ppy.sh/users/7055384) was made in order to ensure linear patterns which don't require additional inputs are punished accordingly.

+[CRIM3S - Stay Ugly [PHOB;S jiov\erdddd (DELUGE)(ddose]](https://osu.ppy.sh/beatmapsets/2485027#fruits/5454338) +DTHR is nerfed from 12.33* to 9.25* as a result of this change.

 ---